DEFRA/software-development-standards/docs/guides/github_copilot.md

 - **Match Thinking Effort to the task.** Lower it for simple edits, raise it for hard reasoning problems.
 - **Reduce Context Size for simple tasks.** A large context window is rarely needed for a small, local change.
 - **Attach only relevant files.** More context is not better.
 It costs more and can dilute the answer.
+- **Monitor context window usage.** The chat input's context window control shows a visual fill indicator for how much of the model's context window is in use, and hovering over it reveals the exact token count and the session's credit cost.
+The window compacts automatically as it fills, or you can trigger compaction yourself with the `/compact` command or "Compact Conversation" in the control.
+See VS Code's guide to [monitoring context window usage](https://code.visualstudio.com/docs/chat/copilot-chat-context#_monitor-context-window-usage).
+- **Check your own usage.** Your GitHub profile settings ([github.com/settings/copilot](https://github.com/settings/copilot)) show your individual premium request and usage figures, so you can see how your habits track over time.
 - **Use instructions and skills** (see below) so you do not have to re-explain your standards every time.

 > **Sustainability note.** Picking a lighter model, lowering Thinking Effort and trimming context are the most effective ways to cut token use.
 Using Opus for a one-line change wastes shared credits and delivers no better result than Haiku, GPT mini or MAI Code 1 Flash.